M-Functionals of Multivariate Scatter: From maximum-likelihood estimation to -functionals

-Recalling that $\mathcal{W}_q(\Gamma,m)$ stands for the distribution of $\sum_{j=1}^m Y_i^{} Y_i^\top$ with independent random vectors $Y_1, \ldots, Y_m \sim \NN_q(0,\Gamma)$, the log-likelihood function times $-2$ may be written as
+Recalling that $\mathcal{W}_q(\Gamma,m)$ stands for the distribution of $\sum_{j=1}^m Y_i^{} Y_i^\top$ with independent random vectors $Y_1, \ldots, Y_m \sim\NN_q(0,\Gamma)$, the log-likelihood function times $-2$ may be written as

-Minimization of this function was treated by , and .
+Minimization of this function was treated by Flury (\citeyear {Flury_1986}), Eriksen (\citeyear{Eriksen_1987}) and Jensen and Johansen (\citeyear{Jensen_Johansen_1987}).
 The proposed algorithms rely on the fact that \eqref{eq:2NLL proportional covariances}, as a function of the two arguments $\Sigma$ and $c = (c_i)_{i=1}^K$, is easily minimized if one of the two arguments is fixed.
 For fixed $\Sigma$, the unique minimizer is

 whereas for fixed $c$, the unique minimizer is